GoogleCloudPlatform/cloud-opensource-java/boms/cloud-lts-bom/RELEASING.md

 For example, when you run the release script with argument `./scripts/release.sh lts 5.0.3`, it creates a release branch `5.0.3-lts` based on the LTS release branch `5.0.0-lts`.

+For LTS patch releases, the release script creates a pull request that bumps the patch version of the LTS release branch (not the master branch).